 When it comes to maintaining your healthy eating habits, the holiday season doesn’t make it easy.
-From office holiday parties to family get-togethers and Friendsgivings, temptations lurk around every corner from November through December.
+Normally it would be from office holiday parties to family get-togethers and Friendsgivings, temptations lurk around every corner from November through December.
+This past year it has more been due to us being at home for the last 6+ months.

 Water water water.